aurora-opensource/streetscape.gl/docs/api-reference/log-viewer.md

 ##### `viewMode` (Enum, optional)

-A value of the `VIEW_MODES` enum.
+A value of the `VIEW_MODE` enum.

 ```
-import {VIEW_MODES} from 'streetscape.gl';
+import {VIEW_MODE} from 'streetscape.gl';
 ```

-- `VIEW_MODES.TOP_DOWN` - orthographic view at the car from the top.
+- `VIEW_MODE.TOP_DOWN` - orthographic view at the car from the top.
-- `VIEW_MODES.PERSPECTIVE` - perspective view at the car.
+- `VIEW_MODE.PERSPECTIVE` - perspective view at the car.
 Users can freely pan and rotate.
-- `VIEW_MODES.DRIVER` - perspective view from the car.
+- `VIEW_MODE.DRIVER` - perspective view from the car.

 ##### `viewState` (Object, optional)